friemen/reactnet/README.md

 ### The propagation / network update algorithm

 The `propagate!` function is the heart of the algorithm, and it works recursively.
-The recursion depth depends on the topological height of the network.
-It is usually invoked in the form of `(propagate! network pending-links pending-reactives)`, taking three args: the network, any links from a prior call to it that weren't evaluated so far, and any reactives that are known to have pending values.
+The maximum recursion depth corresponds to the topological height of the network.
+It is usually invoked in the form of `(propagate! network pending-links pending-reactives)`.
+The arguments are:
+* the network,
+* any links from a prior call to it that weren't evaluated so far
+* and any reactives that are known to have pending values.

 Steps:

-* Collect links that must be evaluated because they're either pending or have an input reactive that is contained in the pending-reactives.
+1. Collect links that must be evaluated because they're either pending or have an input reactive that is contained in the pending-reactives.
-* Of the pending links take only those that are on the minimum topological level and are actually ready to be evaluated.
+2. Of the pending links take only those that are on the minimum topological level and are actually ready to be evaluated.
-* Get next values from input reactive of the links that are going to be evaluated.
+3. Get next values from input reactive of the links that are going to be evaluated.
-* Evaluate all links on the same topological level, and collect results.
+4. Evaluate all links on the same topological level, and collect results.
-* Consume all values unless a `:no-consume` entry is found in a result.
+5. Consume all values unless a `:no-consume` entry is found in result.
-* Look for completed reactives, invoke corresponding link complete-fns, and collect the results.
+6. Look for completed reactives, invoke corresponding link complete-fns, and collect the results.
-* Update the network from the results, which basically means add / remove links.
+7. Update the network from the results, which basically means add / remove links.
 An update causes re-calculation of the topological level assignment of links and reactives.
-* Push all upstream values contained in results, so they get enqueued for another propagation cycle, they will not be delivered/handled in this cycle.
+8. Push all upstream values contained in results, so they get enqueued for another propagation cycle, they will not be delivered/handled in this cycle.
-* Deliver downstream values contained in results to reactives and recursively invoke `propagate!` for all values.
+9. Deliver downstream values contained in results to reactives and recursively invoke `propagate!` for all values.

 After `propagate!` exits the outermost invocation a loop starts that checks if there are still pending reactives.
 If yes, another